Elgg/Elgg/README.txt

 Elgg
-Copyright (c) 2008-2011 See COPYRIGHT.txt
+Copyright (c) 2008-2012 See COPYRIGHT.txt

 See CONTRIBUTORS.txt for development credits.

 Elgg is managed by the Elgg Foundation, a nonprofit organization that was founded to govern, protect, and promote the Elgg open source social network engine.
-The Foundation aims to provide a stable, commercially and individually independent organization that moves in the best interest of Elgg as an open source project.
+The Foundation aims to provide a stable, commercially and individually independent organization that operates in the best interest of Elgg as an open source project.

 The project site can be found at http://elgg.org/